Symmetry of hypersurfaces with symmetric boundary: Symmetry of Helfrich-type hypersurface

 \section{Symmetry of Helfrich-type hypersurface}

-In this section, we turn to study interior symmetry of a new class of hypersurfaces, called Helfrich-type hypersurfaces, which can be regarded as an extension of Willmore surfaces.
+We now turn to interior symmetry of a new class of hypersurfaces, called Helfrich-type hypersurfaces, which can be regarded as an extension of Willmore surfaces.
 For an immersion $X:\Sigma^n\to\mathbb{R}^{n+1}$, the \emph{Helfrich energy} is defined by

 where $c\in\mathbb{R}$ is a constant.
 Obviously, when $n=2$ and $c=0$, $\mathcal{H}_0$ is exactly the Willmore energy in $\mathbb{R}^3$, and critical surfaces are just Willmore surfaces.
-When $n=2$, as critical surfaces of Helfrich energy, Helfrich surfaces have also been widely studied (\cite{CMV13, DDG21, Eichmann, Helfrich73, PP21, PP22, TO04}, etc. and references therein).
+When $n=2$, as critical surfaces of Helfrich energy, Helfrich surfaces have also been widely studied (\cite{DDG21, Helfrich73, PP21, PP22, TO04}, etc. and references therein).

-Firstly, we derive the following first variational formula of the Helfrich energy $\mathcal{H}_c$ for $n\ge 2$, which includes the $n=2$ case in \cite{TO04}.
+Firstly, we derive the following first variational formula of the Helfrich energy $\mathcal{H}_c$ for $n\ge 2$, which contains the $n=2$ case in \cite{TO04}.